miRackModular/ImpromptuModular/README.md

 * **RUN MODE**: Used to set the run mode of the selected sequence when in SEQ mode, or of the song (selected track) when in SONG mode.
 The modes are: FWD (forward), REV (reverse), PPG (ping-pong, also called forward-reverse), PEN (pendulum, like PPG but the first and last steps are not played twice), BRN (Brownian random), RND (random), TKA (use the step/phrase run positions of track A).
 The TKA mode can be used to ensure chord notes are randomized together across tracks.
 The TKA mode reverts to FWD in track A, since it is undefined.

 * **CV2**: These secondary CV outputs can be used for accents, velocities or any other auxiliary control voltage.
-CV2 is a 0V to 10V control voltage by defaut, but by checking the Bipolar option in the right-click menu (*New in version 0.6.14*), they can be -5V to 5V outputs.
+CV2 is a 0V to 10V control voltage by defaut, but by checking the Bipolar option in the right-click menu (*New in upcoming version 0.6.14*), they can be -5V to 5V outputs.
 Three modes are available in the right click menu:
     * Volts: direct control of the CV2 output voltages, with 0.05V resolution;
     * 0-127: midi-like numbered levels, mapped to 0V to 10V or -5V to 5V on the CV2 outputs;
     * Notes: same as 0-127 but rescales the CV2 outputs to semitones.